timschubert/contiki/examples/iotlab/04-ipv6-sensors/README.md

 due to limits on both the http server post-request buffer and on the local storage buffer used to hold the last received data.

+The http client uses the generator psock interface and places data directly in the global uip buffer, which is sized to 1K in project-conf.h.
+No check is performed on bounds.

 Build Configuration
 -------------------